Office of University Compliance

 • specify the structure to enforce the policy;

-• University Policy procedures shall not be revised without consultation with the Office of University Compliance.
+• University Policy procedures shall not be revised without consultation with University Compliance.

 Revision, Editorial: Includes modifications related to spelling, grammar, format, and updates to hyperlinks or URLs, contact information, references, titles of individuals and organizations.